 100,000 Virgin miles would get you an Upper Class return to the US West Coast.
 However, you would be paying £500+ in taxes and charges for that redemption.
 For some people – those people who prefer a good free hotel rather than a good free airline seat, if a choice must be made – converting those into 200,000 Hilton HHonors points may work.
 6 nights at 35,000 points each at a Hilton in Prague may represent a more attractive deal.

-Moving Starwood to Virgin to Hilton!
+Moving Starwood to Virgin Atlantic to Hilton

 Most hotel programmes allow you to convert your hotel points into airline miles.
 However, the most attractive rate by far is offered by Starwood Preferred Guest.
 The usual transfer rate is 1:1, but you get a 25% bonus if you convert 20,000.